GentlemanShark/Online-Resume/_posts/2020-03-12-experience.md

 * Organized event to host over 300 attendees for full day activities with mentors, equipment, and catering
 * Managed a team of ten to coordinate multiple events to bring computer science education to minority students
 * Led outreach, planned logistics, and secured $22,000 of financial sponsorships (Google, Microsoft, LinkedIn, Ford Research Labs, Cisco, and more)

+### Paid Intern | Electric Imp | Los Altos, CA
+##### August 2017 - March 2018
+_Electric Imp is a late stage Internet of Things startup that develops an enterprise grade secure IoT platform_
+* Designed custom components of battery powered sensor node with CAD and EDA (ECAD) applications
+* Optimized assembly processes of wireless gateway nodes to improve throughput of workflow
+* Facilitated ordering, assembly, and testing of sensor node modules and other online products

+### Founder | MV Hardware | Mountain View, CA
+##### December 2015 - August 2017
+_MV Hardware is an independent computer hardware and keyboard manufacturer that utilizes a group buy model_
+* Fulfilled over 250 orders using a global production network with facilities in China, Greece, Japan, and the US
+* Delivered first VLP DDR4 SODIMMs to consumer market through the use of a crowdfunding business model
+* Produced custom keyboard layouts and computer hardware featured on AMD’s social media channels

+## Organization Experience